Existence of global solutions to semilinear damped wave equations with nonlinearities of derivative type: Introduction

-Taking into account the semilinear problem (\ref{Main.Eq.2}) with $F(u) \not\equiv 0$, it has attracted the interest of many mathematicians over the years.
-For example, papers \cite{IkehataMiyaokaNakatake2004, IkehataOhta2002} investigated the nonlinear term $F(u) \equiv u|u|^{p-1}$, whereas papers \cite{Todorova2001, IkehataTanizawa2005} studied for $F(u) \equiv |u|^p$.
-From this, under the additional regularity $L^1$ for the initial data, the authors showed that the Fujita exponent $p_F(n):= 1+2/n$ is the critical exponent of these problems by proving the global existence of solutions when $p > p_F(n)$ and the existence of blow-up solutions in finite time when $p < p_F(n)$ with small initial data.
-Moreover, the paper \cite{Zhang2001} showed that the value $p= p_F(n)$ belongs to the blow-up range for $F(u) \equiv |u|^p$.
-Here, the critical exponent is understood as the threshold between the global (in time) existence of small data solutions and the blow-up of solutions even for small data.
-Recently, Ebert et al. \cite{EbertGirardiReissig2020} investigated the Cauchy problem \eqref{Main.Eq.2} with nonlinear term $F(u) \equiv |u|^{p_F(n)} \mu(|u|)$ and established the sharp condition on $\mu(s)$ that separates the blow-up case from the global existence case.
-Specifically, this problem has a unique global (in time) small data solution if the \textit{Dini condition} is satisfied.
-Moreover, it admits a blow-up solution in finite time for all spatial dimensions $n \geq 1$ if $\mu$ satisfies the \textit{non-Dini condition}.
-Under additional regularity $L^m$ for the initial data, with $m \in [1,2]$, papers \cite{IkehataOhta2002, DabbiccoEbert2017} and references therein identified the critical exponent of problem (\ref{Main.Eq.2}) as $ p_c(m) = p_F(n/m) = 1 + 2m/n.$ However, the authors didn't provide conclusions regarding the solution's properties when $p = p_c(m)$.
-Paper \cite{Ikeda2019} has proved the existence of global mild solutions when $p = p_c(m)$ for all $m \in (1,2]$ in small dimentional spaces along with some other conditions.
+where $F(u)= F(u(t,x))$ presents a nonlinear function.
+Concerning (\ref{Main.Eq.2}) with $F(u) = 0$, well-known as the linear damped wave equations, Matsumura in \cite{Matsumura1976} was the first author to obtain some basic decay estimates.
+As a sequence, it has been established that the damped wave equation has a diffusive structure as $t \to \infty$.
+For this reason, several papers since then gave sharp $L^{q_1}-L^{q_2}$ estimates for solutions with $1 \leq q_1 \leq q_2 \leq \infty$, for example, \cite{Nishihara2003,DabbiccoEbert2017,Ikeda2019} and the references therein.
+Based on the study of the corresponding linear problem, it has attracted the interest of many mathematicians over the years in terms of taking into account the semi-linear problem (\ref{Main.Eq.2}) with $F(u) \ne 0$.
+To be specific, the authors in \cite{IkehataMiyaokaNakatake2004,IkehataOhta2002} focused on the nonlinear term like $F(u) = u|u|^{p-1}$, moreover, the authors in \cite{Todorova2001,IkehataTanizawa2005} studied the usual power nonlinearity $F(u) = |u|^p$.
+Among other things, one sees that under the additional regularity $L^1$ for the initial data, the authors in the cited papers showed that the Fujita exponent $p_{\rm Fuj}(n):= 1+2/n$ is the critical exponent of these problems by indicating that the small data solutions exist globally when $p > p_{\rm Fuj}(n)$, and the solutions blow-up in finite time when $p < p_{\rm Fuj}(n)$.
+As a remaining case, Zhang in \cite{Zhang2001} determined that the value $p= p_{\rm Fuj}(n)$ belongs to the blow-up range for $F(u) = |u|^p$.
+From these observations, the critical exponent $p_{\rm Fuj}(n)$ is understood as a threshold between the global (in time) existence of small data solutions and the blow-up of solutions even for small data.
+Recently, Ebert-Girardi-Reissig in \cite{EbertGirardiReissig2020} explored \eqref{Main.Eq.2} with the more general nonlinear term $F(u) = |u|^{p_{\rm Fuj}(n)} \mu(|u|)$, where $\mu=\mu(u)$ is a modulus of continuity, and found out the sharp condition on $\mu(s)$ that separates the global existence case ($I_\mu< \ity$, the called \textit{Dini condition}) and the blow-up case ($I_\mu= \ity$, the so-called \textit{non-Dini condition}).
+Here the integral quantity $I_\mu$ of a modulus of continuity is given by

-Following the methods and results developed for the damped wave equation, many mathematicians have broadened their study to the following classes of evolution equations: